-As a Director at Sustainserv, Manuela Huck-Wettstein supports companies from various industries - from retail and food to chemicals and financial services - in integrating sustainability aspects into strategy, daily business and reporting.
+As a highly experienced ESG expert, Manuela Huck-Wettstein supports companies from various industries - from retail and food to chemicals and financial services - in integrating sustainability aspects into strategy, daily business and reporting.
 She is well versed in ESG reporting according to various standards, is a certified GRI trainer and a pioneer in Integrated Reporting.
 Manuela has extensive experience in marketing and corporate communications and has worked for leading communications agencies in Switzerland.
 She has also worked as an innovation manager for a large Swiss bank.

 What can one man accomplish alone? — Half of humanity asks.

-At GGX, Manuela is part of the Ratings Working Group/Ratings Committee, which is currently developing the model and operational standards for ESG ratings on a single company basis.
+At GGX, Manuela is on the Advisory Board and was part of the Ratings Working Group, which developed the model and operational standards for the preparation of ESG ratings on an individual company basis.

 Manuela holds a Master's degree in International Affairs and Governance from the University of St. Gallen, a Bachelor's degree in Political Science from the University of Zurich and studied International Business and Sustainability at the University of Hamburg.
 She spends her free time with family and friends, playing tennis and doing yoga.